Summary of changes to Google’s Terms of Service

 This section provides information about creating a Google Account and your responsibilities if you do create one.

-Using Google services on behalf of an organisation or business
+Using Google services on behalf of an organization

-This section explains that if you use the services on behalf of an organisation or as a business user, the administrator of that Google Account may have some control over how you use the services.
+This section explains that if you use the services on behalf of an organization, the administrator of that Google Account may have some control over how you use the services.

 This section describes how we communicate with you regarding our services and how we use your feedback regarding our services.